-- Government Property Administrator, Miss Leonia Tai Shuk-yiu (up to 1 September 2021), and Mr Eugene Fung Kin-yip (from 13 September 2021); and - Deputy Secretary for Transport and Housing (Transport) 4, Mr Wallace Lau Ka-ki (up to 5 May 2021) and Ms Winnie Tse Wing-yee (from 11 May 2021).
+- Government Property Administrator, Mr Eugene Fung Kin-yip; and - Deputy Secretary for Transport and Housing (Transport) 4 (up to 30 June 2022) / Deputy Secretary for Transport and Logistics 4 (from 1 July 2022), Ms Winnie Tse Wing-yee.

-Biographical details of Members of the Managing Board are set out on pages 2 and 3.
+Details of Members of the Board are set out on pages 2 and 3.